Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Related Work

 Existing theoretical studies in transfer learning can generally be divided into two primary categories.
 The first category aims to define and quantify the similarity or relatedness between source and target tasks.
 Numerous metrics have been proposed in this context, including the $l_2$ distance~\cite{long2014transfer}, optimal transport cost~\cite{courty2016optimal}, LEEP (Log Expected Empirical Prediction)~\cite{nguyen2020leep}, Wasserstein distance~\cite{shui2021aggregating_WADN}, OTCE (Optimal Transport-based Conditional Entropy)~\cite{chen2022otce}, LogME \cite{you2021logme}, NCE\cite{tan2020survey}, GBC (Geometric-Based Correlation) \cite{liu2021geometric}, and maximal correlation-based measures~\cite{lee2019learning_MCW}.
 For example, LEEP \cite{nguyen2020leep} provides a probabilistic framework for transferability estimation by comparing model predictions on the target task.
 Meanwhile, OTCE \cite{chen2022otce} leverages optimal transport theory to quantify transferability under distribution shifts.
 These measures provide principled ways to assess how well knowledge from a source task can potentially benefit a target task.

 This work belongs to the second group, which is dedicated to developing theoretical measures that assess and bound the generalization error in transfer learning scenarios.
-Various generalization error measures have been proposed to guide the assignment of task or source weights, including mutual information ~\cite{bu2020tightening}, $\X^2$-divergence~\cite{tong2021mathematical}, and $\mathcal{H}$-score~\cite{wu2024h_Hensemble}.
-Specifically, the $\mathcal{H}$-score facilitates the minimization of the bound of target generalization error by quantifying the importance of source tasks, thereby enabling an optimal weight assignment that prioritizes source representations with maximal discriminative information and minimal redundancy relative to the target domain.
+Various generalization error measures have been proposed to guide the assignment of task or source weights, including $f$-divergence~\cite{harremoes2011pairs}, mutual information ~\cite{bu2020tightening}, $\mathcal{H}$-score~\cite{wu2024h_Hensemble}, and $\X^2$-divergence~\cite{tong2021mathematical}.
+Specifically, the $\mathcal{H}$-score analytically characterizes the expected log-loss on the target task under a fixed source feature representation, thereby providing a principled basis for evaluating target predictive performance in transfer learning.
 Furthermore, a recently developed generalization measure based on K-L divergence~\cite{zhang2025theoretical} provides a rigorous foundation for determining optimal transfer quantities.
 In this work, we demonstrate that such a measure offers a more direct alignment with the cross-entropy loss---a standard objective in machine learning---than previous metrics.
 Consequently, we extend this metric and framework to jointly optimize source weights and transfer quantities.